hsz0403/hsz0403.github.io/content/publication/journal-article/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*Angewandte Chemie International Edition*"
+publication: In "*Angewandte Chemie International Edition*"
-publication_short: "*Angewandte Chemie*"
+publication_short: In "*Angewandte Chemie*"

 abstract: Developing rechargeable batteries that operate within a wide temperature range and possess high safety has become necessary with increasing demands.
 Rapid and accurate assessment of the melting points (MPs), boiling points (BPs), and flash points (FPs) of electrolyte molecules is essential for expediting battery development.
 Herein, we introduce Knowledge-based electrolyte Property prediction Integration (KPI), a knowledge–data dual-driven framework for molecular property prediction of electrolytes.
 Initially, the KPI collects molecular structures and properties, and then automatically organizes them into structured datasets.
 Subsequently, interpretable machine learning further explores the structure–property relationships of molecules from a microscopic perspective.
 Finally, by embedding the discovered knowledge into property prediction models, the KPI achieved very low mean absolute errors of 10.4, 4.6, and 4.8 K for MP, BP, and FP predictions, respectively.
 The KPI reached state-of-the-art results in 18 out of 20 datasets.
 Utilizing molecular neighbor search and high-throughput screening, 15 and 14 promising molecules, with and without Chemical Abstracts Service Registry Number, respectively, were predicted for wide-temperature-range and high-safety batteries.
 The KPI not only accurately predicts molecular properties and deepens the understanding of structure–property relationships but also serves as an efficient framework for integrating artificial intelligence and  domain knowledge.